msf/msf.github.io/blogpost-improving-dune-API.md

 ## Motivation & Context

-Lets start with the user feedback and the repeated "feature request":
-Dune API doesn't support pagination and is the maximum size of query result is limited (~1GB)

-Users wanted to be able to read larger results and that required supporting larger results and that implied the need for pagination.
+The journey began with user feedback and a repeated feature request: “Dune API doesn’t support pagination, and the maximum size of query results is limited (~1GB).”
+Users needed to read larger results, which required supporting pagination.
+At the end of 2023, we finally prioritized resolving this issue.
+This feature request was the catalyst that sparked this work.

 At the end of 2023 we FINALLY prioritized resolving this.
 NOTE: here's the [resulting Pagination API](https://docs.dune.com/api-reference/executions/pagination)

-### Why ?

-Up until very recently, our API was focussed solely on executing Dune queries and being able to read their results.

-The limitations of our service were also related to the original use of [Dune Analytics](https://DUNE.COM), that exposes crypto data in easy visualizations, tells stories using dashboards, graphs and the queries are there to support that.

-So, this leads into a basic architectural structure:

-- Dashboards are made of one or more visualizations.
-- Visualizations use (and re-use) the result of a given query.
-- Queries are long lived, they are configured to have visualizations

-This implies:

-- we should cache our query results because it is repeatedly used.
-- the results in principle aren't very large, they're designed to support visualizations that have limited pixel space and therefore can't make use of millions of datapoints.
-- When we need the data, we need all of it (with rare exceptions)
-- the App works better with small query results because it loads them into memory to render visualizations, etc..

-The first DuneAPI was simply an API service that exposed the internal machinery we have to support this rich [dune.com](https://dune.com) Web Application.
-As such, it suffered from limitations such as:

-- the execution of a query doesn't support >1GB (the app doesnt need it, in fact large results kill the app because we)
-- there was no pagination support (not needed)
-- the queries must reference a query-ID
-- query execution is computationally expensive and slow

-## Seeing further & expanding the use cases served by Dune API

-For API uses of crypto data, we realized we were not serving a lot of valid use cases and it was pretty much impossible to serve a very normal set of use cases using our API, it was too limited and too stuck to internal limitations.

-So we started to write up "usecases" of the API that started from simple stories such like:
-    TODO: put here two simple user stories of two Devs and their apps/cases (Jesse and Logan)
-    - one user story needs to search/filter a large query result by wallet address or zoom in a particular time-window.
-    - one user story feeds specifically data to chart
-    - one user story uses pagination, such as doing data science on a much larger set of crypto transactions

-Our approach is to create a very concrete real world examples and dig into the "jobs to be done", their specific needs but also broader context.

-One fictitious example:
-  "Joan, a developer wants to write a mobile app that will have visualizations of Wallet Balances, where the user of her app follows their Wallets activity through time in an infographics way.
-As such, Joan mobile app on each phone will render a slightly different data (per wallet address for example) of the data.
-Also, in such types of use, it must be truly inexpensive for the developer to do a dozen or so request to the DuneAPI to serve each users of the app for this to economically viable."

-This is just a single example, the point here is thinking from the users' perspective and visualize the functionalities such a customer would need or want.

-In summary, there are a few different angles we wanted to explore:

-- Use this as the start of a new API that is a lot more flexible, focussed on Application needs and not pinned to execution of SQL queries.
-- use a real life application as an example of use-cases the API should serve well (the Dune dashboarding functionality)
-- Leverage new technology to bridge our user's needs and our small engineering team.
-- Focus on maximizing value by extending the usecases we can cover with existing DUNE queries and query-results.
+## Why no pagination and 1GB limit?

+To address this question, let’s start with understanding our initial architecture and its limitations.

+Our original capabilities were designed to serve the needs of [Dune Analytics](https://DUNE.COM), a platform focused on visualizing crypto data through dashboards and graphs.
+This use case leveraged the following architectural decisions:

+  1. Query-Driven Visualizations: Each visualization on a dashboard was tied to a specific query ID.
+This setup allowed for consistent and static data views, which were suitable for our initial visualization-centric use cases.
+  1. Powerful Query Execution: SQL Queries offer the expressiveness and capability for rich and complex data manipulations required to query and aggregate large datasets
+  1. Small, Reusable Query Results: Visualizations typically require manageable data sizes, optimized for quick rendering on dashboards.
+Large datasets were unnecessary, as visual elements have limited pixel space and do not need millions of data points.
+  1. Caching: To improve performance, we cached query results.
+This approach was suitable for dashboards that repeatedly accessed the same query results, reducing the need for re-execution.

+However, these design choices led to significant limitations:

+- 1GB Result Cap: The API was capped at 1GB per query result because larger results were unnecessary for visualization purposes and could overwhelm the system’s memory.
+- No Pagination: Since visualizations generally required the entire dataset at once, there was no need for pagination.
+- Expensive Query Execution: our query execution can be too slow or computationally expensive

+## Expanding the Use Cases Served by Dune API

+To truly serve our developer community, we needed to look holistically at their needs, beyond just supporting pagination.
+Our goal was to create features that seamlessly integrate with each other and existing Dune functionalities.

+### Understanding Developer Needs Through User Stories

+Instead of focusing narrowly on specific feature requests, we explored real-world use cases and “jobs to be done.”
+This approach helped us understand the broader context of developer needs.
+We crafted concrete user stories to guide our feature development:

+  1. Search and Filter: Jesse needs an app to search and filter large query results by wallet address or time window, requiring advanced filtering and efficient handling of large datasets.
+  2. Data for Charts: Logan needs to feed specific data into charts for mobile, requiring low network data usage and dynamic sorting and filtering.
+  3. Data Science: Another use case involves performing data science on large sets of crypto transactions, emphasizing the need for pagination and efficient data handling.

+**Fictitious Example: Joan’s Mobile App**

+Consider Joan, a developer who wants to create a mobile app that visualizes Wallet Balances.
+Her app allows users to follow their wallet activities over time through infographics.
+For Joan’s app to be viable, it must be inexpensive to make multiple requests to DuneAPI for each user.

+This example underscores the importance of thinking from the users’ perspective and visualizing the functionalities they need.
+It’s not just about a single feature but how different features can work together.

+**Holistic Approach to API Development**

+By stepping back and considering these diverse use cases, we aimed to build a more flexible API focused on application needs rather than strictly on SQL query execution.
+Our approach involved:

+- Flexibility and Integration: Developing an API that easily integrates with existing Dune functionalities.
+- Real-Life Applications: Using real-life applications, like Dune dashboarding, to guide feature development.
+- Leveraging Technology: Using new technologies to bridge user needs and our engineering capabilities.
+- Maximizing Value: Extending the use cases we cover with existing DUNE queries and query results, maximizing the value provided to our users.

+This holistic approach not only addressed immediate feature requests but also paved the way for a more robust and versatile DuneAPI, empowering developers to build innovative applications.

 ## DuneSQL & Query Results